 The following policies should be communicated to all paid and volunteer staff:

-• Take home/pick up of athletes by league personnel is strongly discouraged because of difficulty in limiting one-on-one contact
+• Take off/pick up of athletes by staff should be strongly discouraged because of the difficulty in limiting one-on-one contact.

-Appropriate league official and police should be immediately contacted.
-Police will handle investigation.
-Staff member should be immediately suspended or reassigned to alternative duties that don’t involve access to youth pending the outcome of the police investigation.
-League officials should not comment on the allegation or police investigation until it has been concluded.
+The organization should allow law enforcement to handle the investigation and the suspected staff member should be immediately suspended or reassigned to alternative duties that don’t involve access to youth pending the outcome of the investigation.
+Organization officials should not comment on the allegation or police investigation until it has been concluded.